digitaltwinconsortium/ManufacturingOntologies/README.md

         | project Timestamp, NodeValue

 1. Click `Load`.
 This will import the actual cycle time of the Assembly station of the Munich production line for the last hour.
+1. When prompted, log into Azure Data Explorer using the Azure Active Directory user you gave permission to access the Azure Data Explorer database earlier.
 1. From the `Data view`, select the NodeValue column and select `Don't summarize` in the `Summarization` menu item.
 1. Switch to the `Report view`.
 1. Under `Visualizations`, select the `Line Chart` visualization.